Call us: 0161 426 0011 / 0161 983 5242

 • Avoid using all other inhalers 24 hours before your appointment.

-You should NOT complete a Spirometry test, if you have had any of the following conditions WITHIN THE LAST 6 WEEKS unless stated otherwise:-
+You should NOT complete a spirometry test if you have had any of the following conditions in the 6 weeks prior to your appointment:

 • Collapsed lung (Pneumothorax)